 To Sync or Backup

-ChronoSync is your Mac's complete data management utility that allows you to efficiently synchronize or backup files and folders from one disk location to another.
-You can synchronize or backup files to most any device you have access to from your Mac's Finder window.
-But you have to begin by deciding whether to sync, or to backup.
+ChronoSync is the complete data management utility for Mac OS X that allows you to efficiently synchronize or backup files and folders from one disk location to another.
+Before you start using ChronoSync, however, you must decide whether to perform a synchronization or backup operation.
 The answer may indeed be both, depending upon your circumstances.
-This tip explains the difference between Sync and Backup, and gets you started using ChronoSync.
+This guide explains the difference between these two operations and helps get you started using ChronoSync.

 CONCEPTS AND TERMINOLOGY